Vauxhall Corsa review

 Our choice: Corsa SRi 1.7CDTi (130PS) ecoFLEX (a/c)

 This is where the Corsa disappoints most.
 Lifeless steering, wooden responses and average front-end grip mean it’s a generation behind rivals like the Ford Fiesta and the Suzuki Swift.
 Go for the SXi or SRi, and the lacklustre driving dynamics are further hampered by a ride that’s neither firm enough to be sporty nor supple enough to be comfortable.
 To make matters worse, the engine line-up is packed full of gruff units.
-The petrol options – a 64bhp 1.0-litre three-cylinder, 84bhp 1.2-litre and 98bhp 1.4-litre – lack straightline pace, while the 1.3-litre CDTi diesel is gutless and loud.
+The petrol options – a 64bhp 1.0-litre three-cylinder, 84bhp 1.2-litre and 98bhp 1.4-litre – lack straightline pace, while the 1.3-litre CDTi diesel is gutless and loud, although the cleanest model emits just 88g/km of CO2.
 The pick of the range is the smooth and flexible 128bhp 1.7-litre CDTi, although it's a shame it’s only available in the SRi.
 The Vauxhall’s strengths are a comfortable driving position, light controls and compact dimensions, which ensure it’s a stress-free urban runabout.